ondrej-nemec/TOTI/doc/controls.md

 * Do after success response `setOnSuccess`: name of JS function called after success response.
 Response is used as parameter
 * Do after failure response `setOnFailure`: name of JS function called after failure response.
 Response is used as parameter
 * Confirmation before `setConfirmation`: text of confirmation.
 If no text set, no confirmation appear.
 If used in grid, you can parametrize URL with '{*name-of-parameter*}'.
+* Request parameters `addRequestParam`: add new request parameter (can be called more times)

 ### Reset